piskunovim/useMemoReducer/README.md

 🔍 **Debugging with Redux DevTools**: Gain insights into the state flow by integrating `useMemoReducer`with Redux DevTools.
 Simply assign meaningful names to your connections, and delve into state transitions, actions, and timelines, all at your fingertips.

 Harness the full potential of `useMemoReducer` to build scalable, efficient, and maintainable React applications.

-[Comparison with Redux and useReducer](https://github.com/piskunovim/useMemoReducer#-benchmark-results).
+## Requirements

+`useMemoReducer` supports the following versions of React:

+- React 16 (16.8.0 and newer)
+- React 17
+- React 18 (up to 18.2.0)

 ## Getting Started